paidegua/nfsen_on_centos7/README.md

     [ '*', 'flowdoh' ],
 )

-## save the changes above changes
+# save the changes above changes

 ## We will now run perl installation script to install nfsen (change directory)

 cd ..
 ./install.pl etc/nfsen.conf

-** Perl to use: [/usr/bin/perl] 	#Press enter to accept default path.
+** Perl to use: [/usr/bin/perl]
+#Press enter to accept default path.
 You may get Errors since we did not configure any flows at this point.

-## Lets now create a startup script for the service
+# Lets now create a startup script for the service

 vi /etc/init.d/nfsen

 -----------------COPY BELOW TO NEXT LINE INDICATOR------------------------
 #!/bin/bash
-#
+#!
-# chkconfig: - 50 50
+#chkconfig: - 50 50
-# description: nfsen
+#description: nfsen

 DAEMON=/data/nfsen/bin/nfsen